-Tanzania's oldest and most popular national park, also a world heritage site and recently proclaimed a 7th world wide wonder, the Serengeti is famed for its annual migration.
+Tanzania's oldest and most popular national park, a world heritage site and recently proclaimed a 7th world-wide wonder, the Serengeti is famed for its annual migration.

-Some six million hooves pound the open plains, each one driven by the same ancient rhythm, fulfilling its instinctive role in the inescapable cycle of life, and more than 200,000 zebra and 300,000 Thomson's gazelle join the wildebeest’s trek for fresh grazing.
+Some six million hooves pound the open plains, each one driven by the same ancient rhythm, fulfilling its instinctive role in the inescapable cycle of life.
+More than 200,000 zebra and 300,000 thomson's gazelle join the wildebeest migration searching for fresh grazing.

-The spectacle of predator versus prey dominates Tanzania’s greatest park - Golden-maned lion prides feast on the abundance of plain grazers.
+The spectacle of predator versus prey dominates Tanzania’s greatest park.
+Prides of golden-maned lion feast on the abundance of plains game.
 Almost uniquely, all three African jackal species occur here, alongside the spotted hyena and a host of more elusive small predators.

-All around is some of the wildest bush in Africa.
-Buffalo lumber along, all manner of game graze the plains nervously and at night the cough of the Leopard or the whooping laugh of the hyena interrupt the incessant ticking of the cicadias.
+Buffalo lumber and game graze along the plains nervously; at night the cough of a leopard or the whooping laugh of the hyena interrupts the incessant ticking of the cicadias.